- Search The Registry

 *On this date in 1968, the Poor People's Campaign began.
 Also called Poor People's March on Washington, it was a 1968 effort to gain economic justice for poor people in the United States.

 The SCLC resolved to expand its civil rights struggle to include demands for economic justice and challenge the Vietnam War.
 In his concluding address to the conference, King announced a shift from "reform" to "revolution" and stated: "We have moved from the era of civil rights to an era of human rights."
-In response to the anger that led to 1967 riots in Newark and Detroit, King and his close confidante, Stanley Levison, wrote a report in August (titled "The Crisis in America's Cities") which called for disciplined urban disruption, particularly in Washington.
+In response to the anger that led to the 1967 riots in Newark and Detroit, King and his close confidante, Stanley Levison, wrote a report in August (titled "The Crisis in America's Cities") which called for disciplined urban disruption, particularly in Washington.
 The Poor People's Campaign was motivated by a desire for economic justice: the idea that all people should have what they need to live.
 King and the SCLC shifted their focus to these issues after observing that gains in civil rights had not improved the material conditions of life for many Blacks.